OksanaVe/BINF-6999-Summer-2024/Assemblies/README.md

-This directory contains information about de novo genome assembly steps We will be using Flye, Canu, MetaMDBG, and HaploFlow for metagenome assemblies.
+This directory contains information about de novo genome assembly steps.
+We will be using Flye, Canu, MetaMDBG, and HaploFlow for metagenome assemblies.

 ## Flye